-Obsessive-compulsive disorder is a chronic condition, which means it may always be part of your life.
-While OCD warrants treatment by a professional, you can do some things for yourself to build on your treatment plan:
+Obsessive-compulsive disorder is a chronic condition, which means that it may always be part of your life.
+While a professional should treat OCD, you can do some things to build on your treatment plan:

 - Practice what you learn.
-Work with your mental health professional to identify techniques and skills that help manage symptoms, and practice these regularly.
+Work with your mental health professional to pinpoint methods to help manage symptoms.
+Practice these methods regularly.

-- Take your medications as directed.
-Even if you're feeling well, resist any temptation to skip your medications.
+- Take your medicines as directed.
+Even if you're feeling well, don't skip your medicines.
 If you stop, OCD symptoms are likely to return.

 - Pay attention to warning signs.
-You and your doctor may have identified issues that can trigger your OCD symptoms.
+You and your doctor may have pinpointed issues that can cause your OCD symptoms.
 Make a plan so that you know what to do if symptoms return.
 Contact your doctor or therapist if you notice any changes in symptoms or how you feel.

-- Check first before taking other medications.
-Contact the doctor who's treating you for OCD before you take medications prescribed by another doctor or before taking any over-the-counter medications, vitamins, herbal remedies or other supplements to avoid possible interactions.
+- Check first before taking other medicines.
+Contact the doctor who's treating you for OCD before you take medicines prescribed by another doctor or before taking any medicines available without a prescription, vitamins, herbal remedies or other supplements.
+This will help reduce possible interactions.

 Coping and support

 - Learn about OCD.
-Learning about your condition can empower you and motivate you to stick to your treatment plan.
+Learning about your condition can help you stick to your treatment plan.